Gaussian Arimoto-Blahut Algorithm for Capacity Region Calculation of Gaussian Vector Broadcast Channels: Numerical Simulations

-By comparing the running time of GBA-P in Table \ref{tab:results} and EGBA-P in Table \ref{tab:resultsc}, it is seen that the latter incurs a longer running time than the former due to the increased number of optimization variables introduced by common messages.
+By comparing the running time of GAB-P and EGAB-P in Fig. \ref{fig5}, it is seen that the latter incurs a longer running time than the former due to the increased number of optimization variables introduced by common messages.